jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

   * Select `New Attack`
   * Choose Hosts to target
     * Target all hosts
+      * Select check boxes next to all hosts that start with `pool`
+      * Interface will indicated `3 of 3 HOSTS TARGETED`
   * Scroll down select `Choose a Gremlin`
   * Under `Category` select `Resource` and `CPU`
     * Next to `Length` enter `180`